 - When substituting rice flour for wheat flour, you'll need to use less of it because it is not as dense.
-For every cup of wheat flour called for in a recipe, use about three-quarters of a cup of rice flour.
+Use about three-quarters of a cup of rice flour for every cup of wheat flour called for in a recipe.
 You may also need to add more liquid to your recipe because rice flour absorbs more liquid than wheat flour.

 8. Soy Flour